to the California Collaborative Justice Courts Foundation

 est. October 1, 2010

 The California Collaborative Justice Courts (CCJC) Foundation is a statewide fundraising, 501-c-3 organization whose purpose is to address the unfunded material poverty of individuals currently under the supervision of California’s collaborative justice courts through a public-private partnership in order to maximize the number of people who successfully graduate.

-We partner with California’s collaborative justice courts to keep people out of prison and jail and in treatment long enough for lasting sobriety root in their lives
+We partner with California’s collaborative justice courts to keep people out of prison and jail and in treatment long enough for lasting sobriety to root in their lives